zongqiooi/machine-learning-stanford/Week 5 - Neural Networks Learning/README.md

 # Neural Networks Learning
-Backpropagation is an algorithm used to minimize the cost function and to learn the parameters for neural networks.
+Backpropagation is an algorithm used to minimize the cost function and learn the parameters for neural networks.
 This solution was created by using Octave for the Week 5 Neural Networks Learning assignment for Machine Learning by Andrew Ng, Stanford University.

 # Topics Covered
-- Backpropagation (An alogorithm to minimize the cost function and to learn the parameters for neural networks)
+- Backpropagation (An algorithm to minimize the cost function and learn the parameters for neural networks)
 - Gradient Checking (To compare with the results obtained from backpropagation to ensure no bugs in implementation)
 - Random Initialization (To randomly initialize the theta values in backpropagation so that symmetry ways can be avoided)

 # Information about Neural Networks Learning
 In this exercise, you will implement the backpropagation algorithm to learn the parameters for the neural network.

-In order to train neural networks, there are a total of 6 steps that are required:
+In order to train neural networks, there are a total of 6 steps are required:
 1) Randomly initialize the weights
 2) Implement forward propagation to get hΘ(x(i)) for any x(i)
 3) Implement the cost function